sandy366/LearnAI-KnowledgeMiningBootcamp/resources/instructor-notes/README.md

 ## Image Skills LAB

 + OCR: Expected performance is 3 seconds per image.
 For documents with multiple images, you can apply those 3 seconds for every one of them.
-The product performance is under constant optimizations and improvements are expexted soon
+The product performance is under constant optimizations and improvements are expected soon
 + Talk about normalized images.
 The lab has a "Note!" for that.
 All info you need is there
 + Highlight that now the skillset is merging and splitting the content